Noah-Huppert/NoahHuppert.com/README.md

     - **Required**
     - Must be one of the following values
         - `icon`
+        - `box`
 - ui_data (string): Data required to display tag in UI
     - **Required**
     - Depending on ui_type the data required is different:
         - `icon`: URL to image to display
+        - `box`: Hex of box background color

 # Credit
 ## Rust Logo
 File: `/www/img/tags/languages/rust-logo.png`
 The Rust Language logo was created by Mozilla and is released under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).

 Found at URL: [rust-lang/rust#11562](https://github.com/rust-lang/rust/issues/11562)

 ## Icons8
-As per the terms of their license a link to Icons8 will be placed at the bottom of any page an image of theirs is used.

-### GLSL Logo
-File: `/www/img/tags/languages/glsl-logo.png`
-The GLSL Logo is a "Mesh" logo provided by [Icons8](https://icons8.com/) under the [Creative Commons Attribution-NoDerivs 3.0 Unported](https://creativecommons.org/licenses/by-nd/3.0/).

-### SH Logo
-File: `/www/img/tags/languages/sh-logo.png`
-The SH Logo is a logo provided by [Icons8](https://icons8.com/) under the [Creative Commons Attribution-NoDerivs 3.0 Unported](https://creativecommons.org/licenses/by-nd/3.0/).

-## SQL Logo
-File: `/www/img/tags/languages/sql-logo.png`
-The SQL Logo is a logo provided by [Icons8](https://icons8.com/) under the [Creative Commons Attribution-NoDerivs 3.0 Unported](https://creativecommons.org/licenses/by-nd/3.0/).
+Some icons where provided by [Icons8](https://icons8.com/) under the [Creative Commons Attribution-NoDerivs 3.0 Unported](https://creativecommons.org/licenses/by-nd/3.0/).

-## Lua Logo
-File: `www/img/tags/languages/lua-logo.png`
-The Lua logo is provided by the Lua project.
-Their website requests you put a link to the [Lua Website](http://www.lua.org/) whenever you use the logo.